radzserg/rsdi/README.md

 pass raw values.
 If you need to call object method after initialization you can use `method` it will be called after constructor.

-### Factory definition
+### Factory resolver

-You can use factory definition when you need more flexibility during initialisation. `container: IDIContainer` will be pass as an argument to the factory method.
+You can use factory resolver when you need more flexibility during initialisation. `container: IDIContainer` will be pass as an argument to the factory method.
 So you can resolve other dependencies inside the factory function.

 ```typescript